nwaldispuehl/text-synthesizor/README.md

 ```
 Text Synthesizor -- Markov Chain Text Generation
-Analyses a input string by splitting it up into n-grams and observes the
+Analyses an input string by splitting it up into n-grams and observes the
 probability of tokens which follow.
 Then generates a string which has the
 same probability characteristic.